Page contents

 Taking part in activities can help someone living with dementia keep active both physically and mentally.

-Cognitive stimulation can slow down memory loss and keeping the brain active, such as through maintaining social contact, means that you continue to challenge yourself mentally, helping against memory problems.
+Cognitive stimulation can slow down memory loss.
+Keeping the brain active, such as through maintaining social contact, means that you continue to challenge yourself mentally, helping against memory problems.

-Music therapy is known to be beneficial to the brain, improving both brain function and mood.
+Music therapy is known to be beneficial to the brain.
+It can improve both brain function and mood.
 Music can help people with dementia to keep their brain active and relieve stress and anxiety.

 It can be an isolating experience if a loved one is diagnosed with dementia.
-Opening up and sharing experiences is only beneficial, it will help you create a better understanding of what your loved one is going through and how to work around the challenges.
+Opening up and sharing experiences is very beneficial.
+It will help you create a better understanding of what your loved one is going through and how to work around the challenges.

 Visiting memory cafés is also an opportunity to make friends and take a short break from caring responsibilities.